kbarbershop/ai_receptionist/ELEVENLABS_TOOL_CONFIGS.md

         {
           "id": "bookingId",
           "type": "string",
-          "description": "The booking ID to cancel.
+          "description": "REQUIRED.
+The booking ID to cancel.
 Get this from lookupBooking results.
 This uniquely identifies which appointment to cancel.", "dynamic_variable": "",
           "constant_value": "",
           "value_type": "llm_prompt",